-- An SQL-client module, containing only externally invoked procedures. - An SQL-server module, containing only SQL-invoked routines. - An SQL-session module, containing only SQL-statements prepared in that SQL-session.
+- An SQL-client module, containing only externally invoked procedures. - An SQL-server module, containing only SQL-invoked routines.

 4.10 Routines

 4.10.1 General routine information

 Table 1, "Relationships between externally-invoked and SQL-invoked routines", shows the terms used for the various possible combinations of routine written in SQL and written in another language, as well as routines invoked from SQL and routines invoked from another language.